varun7860/Arduino-projects/Self Balancing Robot/Project_description.md

 # Self Balancing Robot
 <img src="https://github.com/varun7860/Arduino-projects/blob/master/Self%20Balancing%20Robot/Images/Self%20Balancing%20Bot.jpg" width="522" height="555"/>
-This Robot balances itself and can also withstand the weight of glass of water! how cool is that?!

 ## Description

 I always wondered how awesome it would be if Robot balances itself on two wheels/legs just like us humans!.
 Cool isn't it?
 Yes you are right !! so I decided to build one for myself.
-So basically this is a self balancing robot that can balance itself on just two wheels!
+So basically this is a self balancing robot that can balance itself on just two wheels.
+This Robot balances itself and can also withstand the weight of glass of water! how cool is that?!

 ## Applications